 Another great way to reward the brain is by taking on new, positive habits that give you healthy mental rewards.
 Think about all the things you enjoyed before you began your struggle with addiction.
 Do you like to make art, play music, or write?
 Do you enjoy spending time with loved ones?
 Do sports and other physical activites get you fired up?
 It’s time now to turn back to those things and reap the many benefits that they offer.
 The more you participate in the above things, the more your brain will want to do them.
 Dive into healthy emotional and physical habits and soon your brain will crave them just as much if not more than they ever craved the substances you were dependent upon.

 Your brain is adaptable, and that means you are adaptable, too.
 Although the negative pathways in your brain created by your addiction will never go away completely, they will fade in time.
 The more energy and power you put into your positive pathways, the stronger they will become.

 You Can Do It

 You can change the pathways in your brain.
 You can make positive changes that rewire your mind to seek out more positive rewards than the unhealthy rewards it sought in the past.
 It’s not going to happen overnight, but with time, effort, work, and dedication, you can succeed in these changes and in your recovery moving forward.

-At Clear Sky Recovery, we want to help you to take the first steps on your recovery journey.
+At the ibogaine treatment center Clear Sky Recovery, we want to help you to take the first steps on your recovery journey.
 Our ibogaine detox treatment is ancient yet innovative and has helped countless individuals make a new start.
 Our staff is experienced and effective, our facility is beautiful and tropical, and we are standing by to answer your questions.
 Please contact us today.